meteor/meteor/README.md

 * Most characters in attribute values - `<img alt=x,y>`
 * Embedded SVG elements

+Note: Currently you have to close your Ps, LIs, and other tags for which the spec allows the end tag to be omitted in many cases

 ## Character References

 This package contains a lookup table for all known named character references in HTML, of which there are over 2,000, from `&Aacute;` (capital A, acute accent) to `&zwnj;` (zero-width non-joiner), as well as code for interpreting numeric character entities like `&#65;`.